Thirty minutes from Miami sits the Bahamas. 700 little islands, on the same timezone as New York.

 Some banks will have more challenging paperwork requirements than others.
 If you choose the wrong bank or don’t know what alternatives are possible, things can get very expensive and time-consuming.
 Just acquiring, authenticating, and mailing certain types of documents can cost over $1,000.

-That’s why we discuss account opening topics like this in GlobalBanks Insider.
+That’s why we discuss account opening topics like this in GlobalBanks IQ.
 If you have just a little guidance, you can save hundreds of dollars, breeze through the application process, avoid pitfalls, and access much better banks than you otherwise could on your own.